tc39/proposal-ses/README.md

 test code that specifically probes for standards compliance.

-By the rules above, a SES realm's `Function.prototype.constructor` will be the proto-SES realms `Function` constructor, i.e., identical to the SES realm's `Function.__proto__`.
-Alternatively, we could create a per-SES-realm `Function.prototype` that inherits from the proto realm's `Function.prototype` and overrides the constructor to point back at its own `Function`.
+By the rules above, a SES realm's `Function.prototype.constructor` will be the proto-SES realm's `Function` constructor, i.e., identical to the SES realm's `Function.__proto__`.
+Alternatively, we could create a per-SES-realm `Function.prototype` that inherits from the proto realm's `Function.prototype` and overrides the `constructor` property to point back at its own `Function`.
 The price of this technique is that we lose the pleasant property that `instanceof` works transparently between SES realms.

 In ES6, the `GeneratorFunction` evaluator is not a named global, but rather an unnamed intrinsic.
 Upcoming evaluators are likely to include